 The report is released at the same time as the UK Parliament reviews the 5th Carbon Budget of the Committee on Climate Change, which projects that offshore wind costs will be below new nuclear and new gas plant by 2025.

-Energy Minister, Andrea Leadsom commented:
+UK Energy Minister, Andrea Leadsom said:

 “The UK offshore wind industry continues to go from strength to strength and I’m delighted to see further evidence that costs are continuing to come down.
 Reductions in cost will mean better value for hard working bill payers, and are essential if this industry is to thrive.”